dofuuz/python-soxr/README.md

 (ex.
 [0, 0, 0, 186, 186, 166, 186, 186, 168, ...])

+## Requirement

+x86 and ARM processors are supported.

+Neon extension is required for ARM CPUs.
+Without Neon, it may crash or return inaccurate result.

 ## Benchmark

 Sweep, impulse, speed compairsion with other Python resamplers.